benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 Her introduction winds you up for a "when I was at X and we did Y, we found Z" tale.
-These stories form the basis of mature programmer thinking: I learn from your experience and can better judge appropriate tradeoffs thanks to your lived and earned wisdom.
+These stories form the basis of mature programmer thinking: I learn from your experience and can better judge appropriate tradeoffs thanks to your lived and earned wisdom. **From Gee's analysis of tradeoffs, I hoped to learn and to be better equipped to analyze my own.** The results might be measurable or gut feelings, and we would learn from both.

 The main article falls flat.

 Teed up for story time, we find instead a collection of opinion presented as fact.
-There must be memories that inform Gee's opinions (or else we are reading another cargo-cult piece, and I want to extend the benefit of the doubt here).
+This being the internet, of course we find opinion: there must be memories that inform Gee's opinions (or else we are reading another cargo-cult piece, and I want to assume positive intent of Gee, whom I don't know).
 We can't extricate our opinions from the experiences that shape us.
-Thus Gee speaks from experience but shares none of it.
+Thus Gee speaks from experience but shares none of it[^3].
 For example, Gee claims

 > Integrating small changes regularly into your code is usually less painful
 > than a big merge at the end of a longer period of time.